This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Elbow Lane Brew & Smoke House is attached to Market Lane, a popular local restaurant, but it has quickly developed a stellar reputation of its own, appearing on many “Best of” Cork & Ireland lists.
 Elbow Lane is the place to go for a more upscale beer & dining experience.

 The beer is straightforward but well-made, brewed in accordance with German Purity Law.
 The gastropub’s BBQ-focused menu also has a nice selection of starters such as pigs in blankets, monkfish pastrami, roasted Wicklow blue cheese, and more.

 Elbow Lane is a cool little place with an intimate but relaxed vibe.
-It would be the perfect place to for a nice date with a beer lover, when you’re looking to splurge just a bit more.
+It would be the perfect place for a nice date with a beer lover when you’re looking to splurge just a bit more.
 It gets crowded, so get there early.